A batch of my new model, the OSSS (Old School Speed Scabbard). These

 In order to make some headway on

-order backlog, I am closing my order books until the end of May.
+order backlog, I am closing my order books until the 1st of August.

-I am hoping to know a big chunk out of the backlog and get leather
+I am hoping to knock a big chunk out of the backlog and get leather

 to those who have been patiently waiting the past 18 months for